flexie/eas-4803-8803-ccs/docs/homework.md

 ### Hand in

 Please turn in your assignments as pdf files.
-The assignments should be send to [Felix J. Herrmann](mailto:felix.herrmann@gatech.edu).
+The assignments should be send to Yijun Zhang](mailto:yzhang3198@gatech.edu).
 Late hand ins are not accepted.

-Unless stated otherwise the labs are due one week after the lab.
+**Unless stated otherwise the labs are due one week after the lab.**

 ### Feedback